olimorris/onedarkpro.nvim/README.md

 ### Setting a theme

-Currently, there are four themes that come with the colorscheme:
+Currently, there are four themes in the colorscheme:

 - `onedark`
 - `onelight`